NZUKO ORA NNEWI CONSTITUTION (FORMERLY THE NNEWI COMMUNITY DEVELOPMENT UNION)

 (1) Per capita registration fees as may from time to time be fixed by the Central Executive Committee and the Annual General Meeting

-Standing and Committee may be appointed from time to time by the Central Executive Committee with such membership, term of reference and tenure as the Central Executive Committee may decide.
+Standing and Committee may be appointed from time to time by the Central Executive Committee with such membership, the term of reference and tenure as the Central Executive Committee may decide.

 The Central Executive Committee shall therefore or at such future date as shall be specified in such resolution, proceed to realize the properties of The Nzuko Ora and after the discharge of all the liabilities shall transfer and deal with the said assets as hereinafter provided in clause 21.

 The income and property of The Nzuko Ora whenever derived shall be applied solely toward the promotion of the objects of The Nzuko Ora set forth in this constitution and no portion thereof shall be paid or transferred directly or indirectly by way of dividend, bonds, or otherwise however by way of profit to the members PROVIDED that nothing herein shall prevent the payment in good faith of reasonable and proper remuneration to any officer or servant of The Nzuko Ora or to any member of The Nzuko Ora in return for any service actually rendered to The Nzuko Ora but so that no matter of the Central Executive Committee of The Nzuko Ora shall be appointed to any office of The Nzuko Ora paid by fees, and that no remuneration or other benefits in money or money’s worth shall be given by The Nzuko Ora to any member of the Central Executive committee, that is the Governing body, except as repayment of out-of pocket expenses or reasonable and proper rent for premises demised or let to The Nzuko Ora, provided that the provision last aforesaid shall not apply to any payment to any company in which a member of The Nzuko Ora may be a member if such member shall not hold more than one percent of the capital, and such member shall not be bound to account for any share of profits he may receive in respect of any such payment.
-If in the event of a winding up or dissolution of the Nzuko Ora, there remains after satisfaction of all its debts and liabilities, any property whatsoever, the same shall not be paid or distributed among members of The Nzuko Ora and the body or bodies are prohibited from distributing its or their income and property from distributing its or their income and property amongst its or their members to an extent at least as great as is imposed on The Nzuko Ora under or by virtue of the Special Clause hereof, such institutions to be determined by members of The Nzuko Ora at or before the time of dissolution and in so far as effect cannot be given to the aforesaid provision then to some charitable object.
+If in the event of a winding-up or dissolution of the Nzuko Ora, there remains after the satisfaction of all its debts and liabilities, any property whatsoever, the same shall not be paid or distributed among members of The Nzuko Ora and the body or bodies are prohibited from distributing its or their income and property from distributing its or their income and property amongst its or their members to an extent at least as great as is imposed on The Nzuko Ora under or by virtue of the Special Clause hereof, such institutions to be determined by members of The Nzuko Ora at or before the time of dissolution and in so far as effect cannot be given to the aforesaid provision then to some charitable object.

 This revised constitution was approved by the accredited delegates of the fifty-one administrative wards of Nnewi at a meeting summoned for that purpose on Sunday10th November 1996 at the NYL Hall, Nkwo Nnewi at a meeting of two hundred and two votes to four.